vidjil/vidjil/doc/server.md

 After retrieving the germlines, you will also need to copy the generated `germline.js` (found in `browser/js/`) into the `docker/vidjil-client/conf` directory.

+# Docker -- Adding Software

+Some software can be added to Vidjil for pre-processing or even processing if the software outputs data compatible with the .vidjil format.
+We recommend you add software by adding a volume to your `docker-compose.yml`.
+By default we add our external files to `/opt/vidjil` on the host machine.
+You can then reference the executable in `vidjil-server/conf/defs.py`.
+In some cases, using the software may require development.
+In other cases, adding the appropriate `pre process` or `analysis config` can be enough.

 # Docker -- Troubleshooting